Ohtani 1st All-Star picked as pitcher, position player

 Ohtani received 121 votes in balloting by players, managers and coaches announced three days after fan-elected starters were revealed.

 “The guy’s going to participate in Home Run Derby, pitch in the game and hit in the game.
-That doesn’t happen like ever,” Angels manager Joe Maddon said after speaking with AL manager Kevin Cash of Tampa Bay.
+That doesn’t happen like, ever,” Angels manager Joe Maddon said after speaking with AL skipper Kevin Cash of Tampa Bay.
 “So this is the one time … even the non-baseball fan can really latch onto this and become interested.”

 Babe Ruth’s pitching days were largely behind him by the time the All-Star Game started in 1933.
 Ruth made one pitching appearance that year, the final one of his career on the last day of the season.
 He last pitched with regularity in 1919.

-Ohtani began Sunday with a .278 batting average, a major league-leading 30 home runs and 66 RBIs along with a 3-1 record and a 3.60 ERA in 12 starts on the mound to go with 83 strikeouts in 60 innings.
+Ohtani began Sunday with a .278 batting average, 30 home runs and 66 RBIs.
+He was also 3-1 with a 3.60 ERA and 83 strikeouts over 60 innings in 12 starts on the mound.

-He was joined by fellow starting pitchers Gerrit Cole of the New York Yankees (272 votes), and Lance Lynn (199) and Carlos Rodón (192) of the Chicago White Sox.
+The right-hander was joined by fellow starting pitchers Gerrit Cole of the New York Yankees (272 votes), and Lance Lynn (199) and Carlos Rodón (192) of the Chicago White Sox.

 Cleveland’s Shane Bieber (189) also was elected but is hurt and will miss the game along with Angels outfielder Mike Trout, who was elected to start, and Washington outfielder Kyle Schwarber, who was picked as a reserve.